-- integrate a stop/go decision-making point into the 2027/28 Long Term Plan regarding the Rex Morpeth Recreation Hub's redevelopment budget. - retain budget allocation for co-funding the Rex Morpeth Recreation Hub project. - prioritise health and safety and functionality-focused improvement works during the next four years, up to \$7.8 million. - finalise the master plan for the hub and exploring the feasibility of a separate indoor court facility. - develope an external funding plan before the next Long Term Plan. - advance discussions with potential partners for the Rex Morpeth Recreation Hub redevelopment.
+- integrate a stop/go decision-making point into the 2027/28 Long Term Plan regarding the Rex Morpeth Recreation Hub's redevelopment budget. - retain budget allocation for co-funding the Rex Morpeth Recreation Hub project. - prioritise health and safety, making the building watertight, and functionality-focused improvement works during the next four years, up to \$7.8 million. - finalise the master plan for the hub and explore the feasibility of a separate indoor court facility. - develop an external funding plan before the next Long Term Plan. - advance discussions with potential partners for the Rex Morpeth Recreation Hub redevelopment.